TrueLevelSA/core-cbc-casper/README.md

 As mentioned earlier, our current focus is on the correctness of the implementation rather than on performance.

+### Error handling

+The error handling has had poor focus for now.
+Potential points of failure must be properly studied and fixed if necessary before the library can be considered to be ready for production.

 ## Tests

-We use the crate `proptest` to generate properties tests.
+We use the crate `proptest` to generate property tests.
 The library has a feature `integration_test` used by the proptest framework.
 To run specifically the `proptest` tests use: